jakechamblee/Fitness_tracker/README.md

 # Django-Website

-This repository contains the apps present on my Django website.
+This repository contains the apps present in my Django website.

 ## Apps